ieee-vgtc/ieeevis.org/content/info/call-participation/workshops.md

 ### Attendance

 At least one author for each paper must register and attend the conference in person or virtually.
-If you have exceptional circumstances and none of the authors can attend in person please contact the conference committee as soon as possible at [info@ieeevis.org](mailto:info@ieeevis.org).
+If you have exceptional circumstances and none of the authors can attend please contact the conference committee as soon as possible at [info@ieeevis.org](mailto:info@ieeevis.org).

 ## Evaluation criteria